Topics Map > Instructional Continuity

 - Provide the students with a proctored practice quiz before they need to take a real proctored quiz

-Both Respondus Lockdown Browser and Honorlock require the student to download and install software on their computer.
-Some students may have incompatible or outdated hardware which may limit which program(s) will work on their device.
+If Honorlock is required on a quiz, the student must download an enable the Honorlock Google Chrome extension before beginning the quiz.
+Students may be using outdated or incompatible hardware.
 That is why you should have a practice quiz set up so that students can install & run the proctoring tool before they need to take an actual graded quiz with proctoring enabled.
 This way you can make sure your whole class is able to use the proctoring tool ahead of time and address any issues before the real quizzing period.
 This practice quiz can be a singular, basic question or an actual practice quiz based on your course content.
 It is a good idea to keep the quiz open all semester long and give your students unlimited attempts so they can test the proctoring software again if they end up using a different device at some point.
 More information can be found at this Knowledgebase page.

 - Questions with objective answers will be automatically graded, but subjective answers require manual grading